arrow-kt/arrow-website/content/docs/learn/design/suspend-io.md

 ### Domain errors

-When writing functional code style we often want to express our domain errors as clearly as possible, a popular pattern is to return `Either<DomainError, SuccessValue>`.
+When writing code in functional style we often want to express our domain errors as clearly as possible, a popular pattern is to return `Either<DomainError, SuccessValue>`.
-Let's assume following domain, and compare two snippets: one using `IO<Either<E, A>>`, and another `suspend () -> Either<E, A>`.
+Let's assume the following domain, and compare two snippets: one using `IO<Either<E, A>>`, and another `suspend () -> Either<E, A>`.

 ```kotlin
 import arrow.core.Either